LiNK Study space

-Mid-State’s district-wide LiNK locations provide the resources needed for academic success.
+Mid-State’s district-wide Academic Learning Center (formerly LiNK) locations provide the resources needed for academic success.
+We’re here to help!

-There are no admission requirements, tuition costs, or fees for LiNK classes.
+There are no admission requirements, tuition costs, or fees for Academic Learning Center classes.
 You decide when to begin and develop your personal schedule.
 Work at your own pace to reach your goals.
 Individuals may enroll throughout the year.

-There are two ways current and future students can schedule a virtual or in-person appointment with a dedicated LiNK staff member: visit our scheduling page or call 715.422.5470.
-Need help scheduling your appointment?
-Watch the video.
+There are two ways current and future students can schedule an in-person or virtual appointment with a dedicated Academic Learning Center staff member:

 10:00 a.m. - 5:00 p.m.